lathonez/lathonez.github.io/_posts/2016-02-21-ionic-2-unit-testing.markdown

 Congrats!
 You now have unit testing working in your Ionic 2 project.

-Finally, add the following lines to your `package.json` to get everything working nicely with `npm` instead of calling `gulp` directly:

 Test Coverage
 --------------

-TODO: this is currently broken with the upgrade to RC0, will be fixing it.
+*TODO*: this is currently broken with the upgrade to `rc0`, will be fixing it.

 At the end of the `npm test` output you'll see a coverage report table (as above).
 This gives a good overview, but if you're trying to figure out why your code isn't covered you'll need more.